 Resolve to better your facilities, including buying new equipment, hiring new entry level and management staff and nurturing your business.

 Understanding your clients is key to improving your product or service.
 Learn what you customer actually needs.
 What are their pain points?
 What are their goals and objectives for the year ahead?
 How can they best be helped and who do you know that can offer that solution?

 4. Look for modern solutions

 Let your salespeople analyse customer data and target the warmest leads.
 Traditional cold calling is an outdated approach with variable success.
-Make the move to social media and take advantage of email and online marketing.
+Example – make a stronger move to social media and take more advantage of email and online marketing (assuming social media is relevant for your channel management).
 Don’t lose the human touch though; we’re social beings after all.
 Some of the best relationships are formed in a face-to-face meeting so interact with your customers in person or by phone too.